khalid999devs/Uzzal_2207035_CVBuilder/README.md

 - Removed success alerts to streamline user workflow
 - Cleaned up code by removing unnecessary comments and unused imports
 - Positioned Edit CV button as floating element in preview screen

+### DB Dependency and CRUD setups

+- Added DB Dependency for SQLite
+- Setup the IntelliJ IDEA
+- Updated Database Manager
+- Added CVRepository for the CRUD Operation with DB.